-The equipment boxes and sheds will also have a Safety Manual in plain sight at all times.
+sheds will also have a Safety Manual in plain sight at The equipment boxes and all times.

-The Safety Manual will include maps to the nearest medical treatment facilities, important contact phone numbers, the CLL Code of Conduct, and DO's and Don't of treating injuries.
+The Safety Manual will include maps to the nearest medical treatment facilities, important contact phone numbers, the CLL Code of Conduct, and DO's and TLE LEAGU Don't of treating injuries.